rakeshyadav02/BookIt/README.md

 - **URL-encode special characters** in MongoDB passwords (e.g., `@` → `%40`, `#` → `%23`)
 - **Use strong passwords** for database access
 - **Whitelist IPs** in MongoDB Atlas for production environments

 ---

+## ❓ Troubleshooting & FAQ

+**Q: I get a CORS error when accessing the API from the frontend.**
+A: Ensure your frontend domain is included in the backend's CORS origin list.
+Update `server/src/app.js` if needed and redeploy.

+**Q: MongoDB connection fails.**
+A: Double-check your `MONGODB_URI` in the `.env` file.
+Make sure your IP is whitelisted in MongoDB Atlas and credentials are correct.

+**Q: API requests return 404 or 500 errors.**
+A: Confirm the backend is running and accessible.
+Check logs on Render for errors.
+Ensure the API base URL in the frontend matches the deployed backend URL.

+**Q: Booking fails or slots are unavailable.**
+A: Slots may be fully booked or the database may need reseeding.
+Run `npm run seed` in the server directory to reset demo data.

+**Q: How do I keep my data secure?**
+A: Never commit `.env` files or credentials.
+Use environment variables for all secrets.
+Only share public endpoints and restrict access to sensitive routes.

+---